QCD ghost f(T)-gravity model: Ghost -gravity model

 \section{Ghost $f(T)$-gravity model}

 The dark torsion contribution in $f(T)$-gravity can justify the observed acceleration of the universe without resorting to the DE.
-This motivates us to reconstruct a $f(T)$-gravity model according to the GDE model which has been recently motivated from the Veneziano ghost of quantum choromodynamics (QCD).
-The GDE density is given by \cite{Cai}
+This motivates us to reconstruct a $f(T)$-gravity model according to the GDE model.
+The GDE density, which comes from the Veneziano ghost of QCD, is proportional to the Hubble parameter \cite{Urban,Cai}